AlexAlexandreAlves/AlexAlexandreAlves/README.md

 ## About me:

-- :mortar_board: Graduated and background in Analysis and Development Systems.
+- :mortar_board: Degree and background in Analysis and Development Systems.
-- 🤖 Certified by AWS and ISTQB.
+- 🤖 Certified by AWS, ISTQB and BSTQB.
-- ♾️ DevOps process Enthusiast.
+- ♾️ DevOps and AI process Enthusiast.
 - 👾 Curious about new technologies, frameworks, and tools.